When you celebrate Mother’s Day do you often find yourself frantically trying to figure out which Sunday it will be each year..?

 In the UK, Ireland and some other commonwealth countries, the date of Mother’s Day is dictated each year by being on the fourth Sunday in Lent - a period of 40 days which leads up to Easter.
 Because the date of Easter moves each year, so does the date of Mother's Day.

 Many other countries, including the US and Australia, celebrate Mother's Day on a more consistent date.
 International Mother’s Day, as it is known, is celebrated on the second Sunday in May, regardless of when Easter falls.
-In 2022, International Mother’s Day falls on Sunday 8th May.
+International Mother’s Day falls on Sunday 14th May, in 2023.

 What are the traditions of Mother’s Day?